jexxa-projects/Jexxa/tutorials/TimeService/README.md

 The application core consists of following two classes:

 *   `TimeService:` Provides use cases of the domain and is a `ApplicationService` in terms of the pattern language of DDD
 *   `ITimePublisher:` Allows for publishing current time and is a `DomainService` in terms of the pattern language of DDD
+*   `IMessageDisplay:` Shows a message and is a `DomainService` in terms of the pattern language of DDD

 ### Implement class `TimeService`